UK Covid-19 infections drop to lowest level for nearly a year - NewsBreak

 UK Covid-19 infections drop to lowest level for nearly a year

-Total Covid-19 infections in the UK have dropped to their lowest level for nearly a year.

-However, the trend in some parts of the country is uncertain, with increased numbers in Scotland.
+Total Covid-19 infections in the UK have dropped to their lowest level for nearly a year, figures show – though the trend in some parts of the country is uncertain, while the numbers in Scotland have increased.

 Some 881,200 people in private households are estimated to have had coronavirus in the week to September 5, according to the Office for National Statistics (ONS).